Configuration options

 Queue

-• SYNC_CORE_QUEUE_URL: The queue that the Sync Core container(s) will use to process messages.
-The Broker will publish messages to this queue, and the Sync Core will publish and subscribe to messages.
+SYNC_CORE_QUEUE_URL: The queue that the Sync Core container(s) will use to process messages.
+The Broker will publish messages to this queue, and the Sync Core will publish and subscribe to messages.- If you are using TLS encryption start the URL with

-• BROKER_QUEUE_URL: The queue that the Broker container(s) will use to process messages.
-The Sync Core will publish messages to this queue, and the Broker will publish and subscribe to messages.
+BROKER_QUEUE_URL: The queue that the Broker container(s) will use to process messages.
+The Sync Core will publish messages to this queue, and the Broker will publish and subscribe to messages.- If you are using TLS encryption start the URL with

-• MESSAGE_PREFETCH_COUNT default 50: How many messages to prefetch per container.
+MESSAGE_PREFETCH_COUNTdefault50: How many messages to prefetch per container.
 If you are scaling based on CPU usage, this option must be fine-tuned to avoid both overloading, and a failure to scale (under-usage) while the queue is piling up messages.

 Database